kyberorg/axe/CONTRIBUTING.md

 * Docker image: `quay.io/kyberorg/yalsee`
 * H2 (default profile) or MySQL database (local profile) needed to run.
+* Redis for storing sessions and stuff like this.
 * I use [BugSnag](https://app.bugsnag.com/yalsee/yalsee/errors) for capturing bugs.
 So token from Bugsnag needed.

 #### Docker Swarm